AntonioDehesa/AlgosForDS/Week 3.md

 An exact analysis is difficult, as can be best, worst, and average.
 An algorithm is efficient if, for large inputs, it performs significantly fewer basic steps than a brute force approach.

+# Algorithm efficiency part II

+## Efficiency bounds

+Previously, we discussed that in algorithms we could ignore the lower order terms, as when we scale, only the highest order term matters.
+However, an easier approach to this is using bounds.
+For most purposes, it is not so important that we get a very very specific efficiency, as long as our efficiency is bounded from the top and / or the bottom.

+These bounds are usually functions, which the larger the input, the higher the efficiency in terms of execution time.
+So we dont have a specific efficiency, but we can guarantee that its between two functions / values.

+### Symbology:

+* O: Big O. It represents an upper bound
+* Omega : Big Omega.
+Represents a lower bound.
+* Theta: Big Theta.
+It describes both the O and Omega for a code

+Now, the limits dont always have to be bigger or smaller than the function.
+As long as after some time has passed, the limit will be either bigger or smaller.

+## Example

+### Insertion sort
+So insertion sort is
+(a1 + a2)n + a3 -1 <= T(n) < a1n + a2*((n+2)(n-1))/2  + a3
+So
+if we ignore constants:
+n <= T(n) < n^2
+So T(n) E omega(n) and T(n) E O(n^2)

+Now, the upper bound may be deceiving.
+A function that has a runtime of n, it would be valid to say it has a big O of O(n), or O(n^2), or O(n^3), as n is < n^2 and n^3

+Adding and multiplication of functions apply.
+Meaning, if code A with O(n) runs inside of code B with O(n^2) then the result would be O(n^3) as any time code B runs, code A with execute O(n).